 This group joins an exceptional academic community that has gained national and international recognition in recent months.

-For example:• Penn State’s Advanced Vehicle Team won first place in year two of the EcoCAR 2 competition sponsored by General Motors and the U.S. Department of Energy.
+• Penn State’s Advanced Vehicle Team won first place in year two of the EcoCAR 2 competition sponsored by General Motors and the U.S. Department of Energy.

 • The Penn State Meteorology team bested 50 universities to win its second straight title in the Weather Challenge, a North American collegiate weather forecasting competition.